CD upgrades

-Unlike the Record Players and SACD pages here this page is not an attempt to empty the field of current manufacturers of CD players but rather to focus on the more interesting and/or unusual designs.
-There has actually been a slight pickup in the sales of mid end players recently, this is paradoxically in response the falling prices of DVD players but that has meant that there is a gap in the market for audiophile quality DVD players that are not outrageously expensive, conversely a few manufacturers are actually discontinuing the manufacture of mid range CD players in favour of stereo, audio only SACD players.
+Unlike the Turntables and SACD pages here this page is not an attempt to empty the field of current manufacturers of CD players but rather to focus on the more interesting and/or unusual designs.
+There has actually been a slight pickup in the sales of mid end players recently, this is paradoxically in response the falling prices of DVD players but that has meant that there is a gap in the market for audiophile quality CD players that are not outrageously expensive, conversely a few manufacturers are actually discontinuing the manufacture of mid range CD players in favour of 2 channel, audio only SACD players.

 Alouette Audio Makes the rather good looking CDD transport, base mechanism is by Philips they have since added a full player version of this model called CDS that is only slightly more expensive than the transport only version a better picture of it can be found here (the transport and they player look identical), note that the English info page is down when this was written so the links are to the Dutch one.